dotnet/EntityFramework.Docs/entity-framework/core/managing-schemas/migrations/providers.md

 > [!TIP]
 > You can view this article's [sample on GitHub](https://github.com/dotnet/EntityFramework.Docs/tree/main/samples/core/Schemas/TwoProjectMigrations).

-Starting in EF Core 5.0, you can pass arguments into the app from the tools.
+You can pass arguments into the app from the tools.
 This can enable a more streamlined workflow that avoids having to make manual changes to the project when running the tools.

 Here's one pattern that works well when using a [Generic Host](/dotnet/core/extensions/generic-host).